 Funding from the ACT Government announced in January 2014 allowed us to establish a Primary Health Care Centre at the EMC.
 The Centre got off to a great start in April 2014 and was officially opened on 22 July 2014, by Chief Minister Katy Gallagher.

-You can click here to view the WIN News Canberra story about the opening of the health centre.
+You can click here to view the WIN News Canberra story about the opening of the health care centre.

 The EMC’s late Director, Ms Chris Stokman, saw the concrete pillar dividing the centre as an opportunity for something beautiful; a community mosaic.